 Guests with Mobility Disabilities

-• Walkers and Cane are available to rent for free.
+• Walkers and a Cane are available to use while visiting the museum

 • An elevator that goes up to the mezzanine